Tim-Maes/Tim-Maes.github.io/_posts/2025-11-07-dotnet-mappers-in-2025.md

 | Mapper Config | You (Profile) | You (optional) | You (partial class) | Generated |
 | **Lines of Code** | ~50+ | ~30+ | ~40+ | **~3** |

-Facet eliminates 80-90% of the boilerplate by generating both the DTO and the mapping.
+Facet eliminates 85-95% of the boilerplate by generating the DTO, mapping, **and handling EF includes automatically**.

 ### Feature Comparison: Where Facet Pulls Ahead